fisadev/dcs_configs/configs_tutorial.md

 - Disable GPU scheduling: Windows settings > Display > Graphics.
 - Disable Xbox game bar: Windows settings > Gaming.
 - Add folder exceptions in Windows Defender for both DCS install dir and Saved Games folder.
-- Make sure you're using OpenXR with DCS by adding launch option `--force_OpenXR` (either in the official launcher or Steam game properties).
+- Make sure you're using OpenXR with DCS and you are not going through SteamVR, that it's off when running and not the active OpenXR runtime.
+VirtualDesktop should be the active runtime.
 - Use OpenXR toolkit to improve lots of things:
     1. Install OpenXR Toolkit: https://mbucchia.github.io/OpenXR-Toolkit/ (launch and configure hotkey)
     2. Launch DCS and configure OpenXR Toolkit with these values (listing the important ones only):